ZupIT/beagle-docs/content/en/android/overview.md

 {{% alert color="warning" %}}
 ![Maven Central](https://img.shields.io/maven-central/v/br.com.zup.beagle/beagle-scaffold?color=green&label=Beagle-Scaffold)

 This library will define almost all the necessary settings to start using Beagle in your project.
-We advise using these libraries for people who have never used Beagle before.
+These libraries are recommended for you who have never used Beagle before.
 Go to the [Beagle-Scaffold]({{< ref path="/android/libs/beagle-scaffold.md" lang="en" >}}) section to configure Beagle in an Android application
 {{% /alert %}}

 {{% alert color="warning" %}}